TermySequence/v8-linux/v8/gn/docs/reference.md

   common tool substitutions.

   The copy_bundle_data and compile_xcassets tools only allows the common tool substitutions.
-Both tools are required to create iOS/OS X bundles and need only be defined on those platforms.
+Both tools are required to create iOS/macOS bundles and need only be defined on those platforms.

   The copy_bundle_data tool will be called with one source and needs to copy